 Additionally, if a company has a business bank account in a given state or holds property in a state, they will likely also register as an LLC.
 Companies would be wise to err on the side of caution.
 The filing fees in a state tend to be significantly less than the penalties the state could levy against a business if they’re found to be conducting business illegally.

-Registering As A Foreign LLC
+Registering As A Foreign Limited Liability Company

 If a company wishes to register as a foreign LLC in a given state, they should pay close attention to the forms they need to submit.
 In many states, the paperwork for domestic and foreign LLCs is not universal.
 There is often separate paperwork when filing as a foreign LLC and when filing as a domestic LLC.